Who is Huck Gee?

 Huck is a driving force in the world of ‘Art Toys’ and is known for crafting small runs of handmade figures that sell out instantly online to a global clientele.
 His production toy designs have brought him international acclaim and are highly prized.
 Huck’s artwork has been exhibited in galleries worldwide, he has consigned pieces for Christie’s Auction House and has a design in the permanent collection of the Museum of Modern Art in NYC.

 In addition, he has journeyed on numerous international signing tours, has had his art published in an ungodly amount of books and magazines, designed jewelry, clothing, fiberglass installations, occasionally illustrates prints and released his first signature wheel upon the automotive world in 2015.
-Huck enjoys contributing to his local car community and supports and maintains close working relationships with performance shops, wheel manufacturers and race teams.
+Huck enjoys contributing to his local car community and supports and maintains close relationships with Bay Area performance shops, wheel manufacturers and race teams.

 What are these amazing toys?